uberblah/software-quality/content/principles/_index.md

 # Wish List

 1. Solving Problems
+    1. Solve the Right Problem
-    1. The Rule of Two
+    2. The Rule of Two
     2. Leaf vs Root Problems
     3. Expect Change
     4. Do Not Repeat Yourself